rossmc/how-to-venia/how-to-articles/manage-state-with-redux/index.md

 # Manage State with Redux

-PWA Studio's Venia storefront uses [Redux] to manage the appliction state.
-If you're not familiar with Redux you should do some reseach online so you have basic understanding of it.
+PWA Studio's Venia storefront uses [Redux] to manage the application state.
+If you're not familiar with Redux you should do some research online so you have basic understanding of it.

 ### Introduction
 First lets look at how PWA Studio uses Redux by installing the [Redux DevTools] extension for Chrome.
 Once you have it installed, browse to the [Venia storefront] and explore what it has in it's Redux Store.